1. What is OpenLandContracts.org?

 23. Are the PDF documents ever edited before you post them?

-25. What is summarized in the "Stabilization" annotation?
+25. What is summarized in the "Stabilization" Annotations?

 As noted in the Glossary, a "stabilization clause" is a clause within a contract between an investor and a host state that addresses changes in the law of the host state during the life of the project.
 The purpose of a stabilization clause is to offer investors – and their lenders – some assurance that the investment will not be subject to unpredictable and costly changes in law.
 However, stabilization clauses may also have negative impacts on the host country by, for example, reducing its ability to maintain flexibility with respect to changing economic and political circumstances.

-On OpenLandContracts.org, the "Stabilization" annotation category summarizes any provision that amounts to a "stabilization clause," even where the provision is not explicitly referred to within the contract as a "stabilization clause."
-Where possible, the "Stabilization" annotation also summarizes clauses that seek to prevent the stabilization of a contract.
+"Stabilization" Annotations in OpenLandContracts summarize any provision that amounts to a "stabilization clause," even where the provision is not explicitly referred to within the contract as a "stabilization clause."
+Where possible, the "Stabilization" Annotation also summarizes clauses that seek to prevent the stabilization of a contract.